luanelandau/Mouse_Transcriptome_SG/Figure_S2/README.md

-# Figure S9: Ensembl Orthology Verification
+# Figure S2: Ensembl orthology verification

 ## Overview

 This directory contains an independent verification of the mouse–human orthology analysis used in the paper.
 The original analysis used orthology assignments from The Jackson Laboratory; the verification presented here instead uses the Ensembl mouse–human orthology table downloaded from BioMart.

-The workflow generates Figure S9, which reproduces the analyses and layout of Figure 1 using Ensembl orthology annotations.
+The workflow generates Figure S2, which reproduces the analyses and layout of Figure 1 using Ensembl orthology annotations.
 Comparing the two results provides a check that the conclusions are robust to the choice of orthology source.

 ## Input orthology data